 MicroRNAs (miRNAs) are non-coding RNA that help regulate gene expression.
 They were first discovered by Harvard University researchers in 1993.
 Since then, further research has shown that MicroRNAs are useful for pancreatic cancer diagnostics.
 Because they play a role in tumor suppression, unusual miRNA levels could indicate malignancies.

 MicroRNAs have also been identified as a potential therapeutic target.
-This is because they regulate about 60% of the body's coding genes.
+This is because they regulate about 60% of the body's protein coding genes.
 Studies have shown that miRNA could act as a carrier of viral vectors to suppress tumor growth.
 In combination with other therapies, this treatment has been effective in mice.

 The G alpha 13 protein has been shown to stimulate tumor growth and advancement.
 Pancreatic cancer studies have revealed that there is increased mTOR signaling in tumors caused by the G alpha 13 protein.
 By targeting the mTOR pathway that signals the protein, oncologists can treat tumor growth.
 As technology advances, these proteins can be monitored before the disease symptoms begin.